PawelGerr/Thinktecture.Runtime.Extensions/README.md

 ## Features
 * The key of the enumeration can be of any type (not just a number or string)
+* The enumeration can provide custom key equality comparer
 * The enumeration can have arbitrary properties and methods
+* No public nor default constructor required
+* Control over creation of *invalid* items
 * An item has an indication whether it is valid or not.
 	* Especially useful when fetching (invalid) data from a database or external data provider (like web services)
  	* Alternative way would be to throw an exception when trying to *deserialize* an invalid item but it turned out to be inpractical in real-worlds projects.
-* Control over creation of invalid items
 * Easy querying for all (valid) enumeration items
 * Fast lookup for an enumeration item having the key
 * The enumeration can be converted to the type of the key and vice versa by libraries that are using the [TypeConverter](https://msdn.microsoft.com/en-us/library/system.componentmodel.typeconverter) internally like [Newtonsoft.Json](https://www.newtonsoft.com/json) or model binder of [ASP.NET Core MVC / Web API](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/model-binding) (see [samples](samples))